datacite/schema-docs/docs/properties/recommended_optional/property_relateditem.rst

 Example: 10.1021/jacs.9b01862

+If relatedItemIdentifier is provided, an identical :doc:`/properties/recommended_optional/property_relatedidentifier` is strongly recommended for indexing.

 20.1.a relatedItemIdentifierType
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 **Occurrences:** 0-1

-**Definition:** The type of the Identifier for the related item, e.g., DOI
+**Definition:** The type of the Identifier for the related item

 **Allowed values, examples, other constraints:**